NineNein/Cirode/Readme.md

 - static ctrl diodes still bugy
 - need to check sign convention...

+### subcircuts
+- implementation of subcircuit
+- if subcircuit can have parameters which can be specifed by a model command it would be possible to define diodes and transitors this way

 # Integrator Independent MNA Circuit Simulator
 The aim of this project is to create a tool which can compile a circuit into a system of first